 - 1. Remove the plug, wipe clean the dipstick. - 2.
-Replace the plug and remove it again. - Check that the oil level is between the Mini and the Maxi mark.
+Replace the plug and remove it again. - 3.
+Check that the oil level is between the Mini and the Maxi mark.
 If the level is too low, fill to a safe operating level as indicated by the dipstick.
-Do not exceed the maximum level. - 4.
-Use the specific fluid for power-assisted steering or Dextron III automatic transmission fluid.
+Do not exceed the maximum level.

+Use the special fluid for power-assisted steering or Dextron III automatic transmission fluid.
 Replace the fill cap and dipstick.